Oil prices fall for fourth day after U.S. crude stocks rise

-NEW YORK – NEW YORK, Nov 15 (Reuters) - Oil prices fell for a fourth session on Wednesday, after the U.S. government reported an unexpected increase in crude and gasoline stocks, but an increase in refining runs and a dropoff in distillate stocks helped prices bounce off session lows.
+Oil prices fell for a fourth session on Wednesday after the U.S. government reported an unexpected increase in crude and gasoline stockpiles, but an increase in refining runs and a drawdown in distillates helped prices bounce off session lows.

 Continue Reading Below